jayzosayers/Common-Slot-Server-Power-Supply-Breakout-Module/README.md

 # Common Slot Server Power Supply Breakout Board
 ## Introduction
 This is a breakout module designed to make custom backplanes for common slot power supplies.
-The PCB is simple in design, and allows you to access the 12V from any compatible server power supply via four pairs of convenient terminals, and provides a breakout of the data pins to be able to communicate with the supply via a microcontroller or other methods. **Note:** The PCB alone will not enable the outputs.
+The PCB is simple in design, and allows you to access the 12V from any compatible server power supply via four pairs of convenient terminals, and provides a breakout of the data pins to be able to communicate with the supply via a microcontroller or other methods.

+I designed this module to help me design a custom backplane for a DIY power supply featuring common slot power supplies.
+I hope others find this useful, either for making their own backplane like me, or for a quick, dirty way of making a module for converting the edge connector into a convenient connector and/or place to solder two wires.

+**Note:** The PCB alone will not enable the outputs.
 See below on how to enable the 12V outputs.
 ![Assembled PCB](https://i.ibb.co/xDVyD26/DSC-0758.jpg)

 ## Things you'll need